Wheeze, sniff, atichoo…snot rocket.

 15. There’s Always the Trusty Treadmill

 If all else fails, it’s time to embrace the technology age and jump on the treadmill!
+You’re still going to get in a fantastic workout and if you happen to finish without feeling completely gutted from not being able to breathe, then it’s a major win!!

 Here are my top tips for surviving long runs on the treadmill.